ginocic/PiHomeLab/docs/os/installation.md

 ip a show eth0
 ```

-to write down the IP address of the Raspberry
+Write down the IP address of the Raspberry.

 !!! info
     Disconnect keyboard and monitor.
-Form now on, we will connect to the machine via SSH
+Form now on, we will connect to the machine over SSH